 Online retailers rely on Talk to update customers about their order status and delivery times, transfer callers to the right product specialists, and to connect with vendors and suppliers when inventory is running low.
 If you’re not so keen on Zendesk talk, it’s a good idea to try some Zendesk alternatives.

-Therefore, Talk isn’t the right choice for companies that aren’t ready or able to dedicate a good amount of money to including phone communications within their omnichannel communication plan.
+Therefore, Talk isn’t the right choice for companies that aren’t ready or able to invest significantly in phone communications within their omnichannel plan.

 Another drawback of Zendesk is a lower reliability compared to competitors.
 Zendesk offers a 99.95% uptime SLA only to enterprise plan users.